This text is translated into Russian by google automatic human level neural machine.

 Under these conditions, future terrorism will largely lose touch with religious content and will become more like private military companies or organized crime.
 State organizations will have to fight both terrorist groups as armed groups and the "sympathy networks" of the local population, for which such groups will duplicate or replace local government bodies (courts) and public institutions.

-Conflict at the interstate level will in many respects be determined by the delineation of the sea spaces necessary for regional actors to control the adjacent water areas.
-The supra regional players (the USA, the states of Europe) will act through their "operators" in the region: separate state power departments, religious communities or ethnic clans with military-terrorist specialization and other atypical associations for the beginning of the current century.
-In general, the ATR as a giant channel for the distribution of transport and resource flows will be in the hands of states that, by the middle of the 21st century, will more likely recall the medieval barons taking bribes from any vehicle passing through their feudal lords.
-In this respect, navigation on the South China Sea and the Strait of Malacca, as before, will be a stumbling block for all stakeholders.
-In turn, the solution of the problem will be the participation of all the states of the region, directly or indirectly, in organizing the protection of shipping.
-In these conditions, state privateering and opposition to it by private military companies of other states, interference of local communities under religious slogans, active activity of global financial and industrial corporations will have a local character.
-But this kind of "shtetl" approach will be widespread everywhere.
+Conflict at the interstate level will largely be determined by the delimitation of maritime spaces needed by regional actors to control the adjacent waters.
+The supra-regional players (the USA, European states) will act through their "operators" in the region: separate state security agencies, religious communities or ethnic clans with military-terrorist specialization and other unions that are atypical for the beginning of this century.
+In general, the APR, as a gigantic channel for the distribution of transport and resource flows, will be in the hands of states, which by the middle of the XXI century will rather remind of the medieval barons who take bribes from any carriage passing through their fiefs.
+In this respect, shipping in the South China Sea and the Strait of Malacca will continue to be a stumbling block for all parties concerned.
+In turn, the solution to the problem will consist in the participation of all states in the region, directly or indirectly, in organizing the protection of shipping.
+Under these conditions, state privateering and opposition from private military companies of other states, the intervention of local communities under religious slogans, and the active activity of global financial and industrial corporations will be local in nature.
+But this kind of "small-town" approach will be widespread everywhere.

 In the described conditions, regional militarization will solve two problems.

 The first is to maintain constant readiness for local conflicts with non-state players, pseudo-state structures, extremist networks, as well as permanent participation in such conflicts.